stuvusIT/sympa/README.md

 ### Topic Variables

-List of topics under the key `sympa_topics`
+List of topics under the key `sympa_topics`.
-Each list entry contains the following
+Each list entry contains the following:

 | Name    | Required/Default   | Description           |
 |:--------|:------------------:|:----------------------|
 | `path`  | :heavy_check_mark: | Path of the category  |
 | `title` | :heavy_check_mark: | Title of the category |

-Example
+## Example

 ```yaml
 sympa_topics: